 Complete Decongestive Therapy (CDT) is the leading method for decreasing the symptoms of lymphedema.
 When the lymph nodes are damaged, the lymphatic fluid becomes more protein-rich, making it harder for it to flow through the tissues.
 CDT involves techniques that will help the lymphatic fluid continue through the system.

 Once decongestion is achieved, your therapist will then focus you on maintenance.
-Maintenance involves techniques including compression bandaging, lymphedema exercises and education, and custom garment fitting.
+Maintenance involves techniques including compression bandaging, targeted exercises and education, and custom garment fitting.

 Meet with a Lymphedema Therapist

-While it can seem that the initial symptoms of lymphedema are personally manageable, we encourage all who experience lymphedema to seek out a licensed therapist to track and relieve symptoms.
-Lymphedema can cause great distress and limit mobility, especially in the more advanced stages.
+While it can seem that the initial symptoms of lymphedema are personally manageable, we encourage all who experience this condition to seek out a licensed therapist to work with you to reduce symptoms as it can cause great distress and limit mobility, especially in the more advanced stages.

-If you are going through cancer treatments or have completed your cancer treatments, please meet with a lymphedema therapist.
-Their expertise can help you navigate lymphedema and help relieve your symptoms.
+If you are going through cancer treatments or have completed your cancer treatments, please meet with a certified lymphedema therapist.
+Their expertise can help you navigate this condition and help relieve your symptoms.

 If you would like to meet with a lymphedema therapist at Oncology Rehab and Wellness, you can contact us here for a free consultation.
+Adding a therapist to your care team early is vital to achieving the best outcome.
 Learn more about our lymphedema services here.

-You are not alone in your lymphedema journey.
+Know that you are not alone in your journey.
 Your therapist will educate you on everything you should know and encourage you along the way.